 Check out our trains in Scotland page for more info on scenic train routes.

 Abellio ScotRail is responsible for the majority of train journies for destinations within Scotland.
-For cross-border journeys into England and for the rest of the UK, you can expect to use services such as TransPennine Express, Virgin Trains, LNER, CrossCountry and the Caledonian Sleeper.
+For cross-border journeys into England and for the rest of the UK, you can expect to use services such as TransPennine Express, Avanti West Coast, LNER, CrossCountry and the Caledonian Sleeper.

 If you need to find stations in Scotland or you’re just curious about possible routes, you can use our interactive station map.
 Simply scroll and zoom for Scottish train stations or search alphabetically in the listings below the map.
 It can be a great help when planning your day trips, and you might even discover a few new and exciting locations to visit while you're at it!